fmi-alg/preference-clustering/hs_gen/README.md

     ./arrang ../test_inst.txt

+For a visual representation the "-w" flag can be added after the input file.
+This will show a window with the polyhedra and their intersections.

+    ./arring ../input.txt -w

 # Output Files

 The Set generator `arrang` outputs a file Sets.out which contains one line per vertex p of the arrangement: